Kirken2004/tv-kir-ondulat/README.md

     This license apply to the modification and redistribution of the script.
     It does not apply to the use of it.

-    For using this script inside Trading View, you may refer to the license under which Trading View and PineCoders are ruled.
+    For using this script inside Trading View, you may refer to the license under which Trading View and PineCoders are covered.

 It's my first pine script ever.
 Be kind.